 About Anders Svensson

-Anders is a successful technology executive with more than 20 years of experience in the communication, tv, and streaming industry.
-He is responsible for the technology selections and roadmaps, working closely with product management and development teams to ensure the best possible prerequisites in creating Agama’s industry-leading solutions.
+Anders is a successful technology executive with more than 20 years of experience in the telecommunications, information technology, and streaming industry.
+He is responsible for the technology selections working closely with product management and development teams to ensure the best possible prerequisites in creating Agama’s industry-leading solutions.